davidsaulrodriguez/responsive-portfolio-hw/README.md

 <h1 align="center">Responsive Portfolio</h1>
 <h3 align="center">Unit 2 Homework Assignment for BCS</h3>

+---

+### Check It Out

+[View the live portfolio site][site]

+---

 ### Directions
  * 3 pages (```index.html```, ```contact.html```, and ```portfolio.html```)
  * Using Bootstrap, develop your portfolio site with the following items:
    - A navbar
    - A responsive layout
    - Responsive images
  * The Bootstrap portfolio should minimize the use of media queries.
  * Screenshots are provided as a reference in the `Assets/Images` folder.
 Your app does not need to be _exactly_ like the images.
 Use Bootstrap to create a similar, responsive layout.

 ### Hints